Student Volunteers Needed for SIOP 2020

 This volunteer role involves standing, sitting, and talking.
 Accommodations can be made.
 There are no specific dress requirements.
 Work directly with the Volunteer Coordinator to determine reporting and full duties of assignment.

 There are six Friday Seminars at the SIOP Annual Conference, which are 3 hour educational sessions requiring additional preregistration and fee.
+Friday Seminar details can be found at on our Friday Seminars page.
 Each Friday Seminar offers continuing education credit to psychologists and HR professionals.
-Friday Seminar details can be found at on our Friday Seminars page.
+Volunteers should become familiar with the continuing education policies and procedures here and in the Conference News onsite publication prior to their shift, but are not expected to become experts on the matter.

 These volunteers will sit or stand at a table outside the session room and ask those who enter the room if they are seeking continuing education credit.
 They will encourage those who do need credit to sign the attendance form and will remind them to return to the desk to sign out after the session.
 When the volunteer’s shift ends, they should secure the attendance sheets inside the room and give them to the Friday Seminar Coordinator, who can then give the sheets back to the next volunteer who arrives for the end of the seminar to administer the sign-out process.
 If the session has ended, the volunteer should take the completed sheets to registration.